MVPavan/mvpavan.github.io/content/Programming/Mojo/Notes/Basics.md

 ### def vs fn

-- compiler doesn't allow fn to raise error without explicit raises
+- `fn` : compiler doesn't allow fn to raise error without explicit raises
+- `def` : is always treated as raising function by default irrespective of the `def` code
+- If a non-raising function calls a raising function, it must handle any possible errors

 ### Return values